moliver28/research-handbook/content/handbook/engineering/gitlab-com/policies/monitoring/_index.md

 ### Log management

-GitLab.com services emit network, system, and application logs, which are then stored, processed, and searched to to provide a basis for incident and security incident investigations.
+GitLab.com services emit network, system, and application logs, which are then stored, processed, and searched to provide a basis for incident and security incident investigations.

 Logs are stored in a short-term and long-term storage, with their own respective retention policies: